 Best, [your name]”

 One of the many challenges of expanding your LinkedIn connections for lead generation is reaching out to strangers online.
-Without a background or a mutual connection, your LinkedIn invitation message could make or break your prospecting process.
-When sending out a request, be clear and transparent about your intentions.
+Without a background or a mutual connection, your connection request could make or break your prospecting process.
+When sending out a LinkedIn connection request, be clear and transparent about your intentions.
 Remember to show your genuine interest in learning more about the person and how your business can help them out.

 I saw your recent projects/job position for XYZ company, and I would love to collaborate with you!
 I’m working with [your company], and they’ve developed [a short description of what you’re offering] that I think would fit well with what you’re doing at [their company/project name].